matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 possibly and some other values.
 But at least a function of its state.

 So all of these things we are going to see about ant actions, are actually ant agent functions.
-So it just takes a location, and an amount to turn.
+So it just takes a location and amount to turn.
 We are going to find the place, get the ant that is there, which is just a piece of data now.
 Then we are going to alter the place, associating the ant with the result of altering the ant by changing its direction that amount.

 So we create a new ant.
 We do not change anything really.
 Create a